tiffanyng23/earthquake-tracker/README.md

 Scatter Map:
-The scatter map plots earthquake events on a world map using longitude and latitude data, to identidy the location of the earthquake globally.
+The scatter map plots earthquake events on a world map using longitude and latitude data, to identify the location of the earthquake globally.
 The earthquake events shown can be controlled by the time and magnitude range set in the Customization Panel.
 ![Map](images/map.png)